abuehl/abuehl.github.io/_posts/2026-04-26-code-examples-from-an-app-using-modules.md

 We kept `Editor.Main` as small as possible and moved as much as we could out of it.

-Modules from the Editor package are import in our `WinMain.cpp`:
+Modules from the `Editor` package are imported in our `WinMain.cpp`:

 ```cpp
 import Editor.Main;